What is the Cost of a Tour Bus Rental?

 “Buses can cost thousands of dollars per day, and that’s just one more bill you have to pay,” Hines says.
 “The luxury of the bus might sound attractive, but ask yourself if you’re truly ready.”

 It’s best for musicians to budget for a tour bus when they are agreeing on the price of the gig, Rudy Vaughn says.
-Since travel is such a massive part of the touring budget, sometimes half of the gross income of the show, it’s imperative to know those costs before agreeing upon a price.
+Since transportation is such a massive part of the touring budget, sometimes half of the gross income of the show, it’s imperative to know those costs before agreeing upon a price.

 “One of the biggest reasons why we book tour buses is because of our production gear,” Vaughn continues.
 “We have discovered that doing our own production has added benefits, so we have a trailer that is full of stuff.
 Musicians should always weigh out all of the factors.
 Is it better to fly to a location and rent production and vehicles to get around?
 The amount of people will vastly change these types of factors…and it will be something to work out case by case.”